jfcloutier/karma_system/design_notes/acting.md

 * If no feasible plan can be found
   * the CA sends back `cannot_execute([directive=Directive])` back to the parent CA

+A goal state stays in planning status until a plan is found that can be executed, or no plan can be found that can be executed:

+If there is already a plan for the goal if the plan can_execute (inferred from messages from umwelt), advance to can_execute and publish if for a directive if the plan cannot_execute (inferred from messages), find another plan
+      if no other plan can be found, advance to cannot_execute and publish if for directive if its executability is TBD, the goal's state can not be advanced at the moment (in limbo) If there is no plan yet for the directive/intent, find one.

 ### Abandoning an intent

 A CA may receive at any time an event telling it that an ancestor abandoned an intent.